How to Match Your Qualifications to a Job

 Sometimes ads for jobs are very short and don't reveal much about the employer's expectations.
 Try looking on the company's website, since there might be a longer description in the human resources section of their site than in the ad you saw.

 Another strategy is to search job sites like Indeed.com by the same job title to get a sense of what other employers are looking for in candidates.
 Also, search Google to see descriptions of similar jobs.
-For example, if you are applying for a credit analyst position, try searching by the phrase "credit analyst job description."
+For example, if you are applying for a credit analyst position, try searching by using the phrase "credit analyst job description."
 Here's how to use advanced search options to find job information.

 Need Skills to Include?